• Skip to main content

 • Serve Panko Chicken With

-• Marinating the chicken fingers in ginger, sake, and soy sauce makes them plump and tender while infusing them with loads of flavor.
+• Marinating the breast tenders in ginger, sake, and soy sauce makes them plump and tender and infuses them with loads of extra flavor, making this the best chicken tenders recipe.
+The flavor burst out of the chicken when you take a bite, filling your mouth with umami.

-• Frying the panko chicken tenders at a higher temperature allows you to brown the crust without overcooking the delicate chicken.
+• Frying the panko tenders at a higher temperature allows you to brown the crust without overcooking the delicate breast meat, keeping them juicy and tender.

-• The fluffy panko breadcrumbs stays crisp longer than a starch or flour coating which makes it well suited for packing into bento.
+• The fluffy panko breadcrumbs give the tenders a crispy texture, and the breaded shell stays crisp longer than a starch or flour coating, which makes it well-suited for packing into bento box lunches.

 Ingredients

-• Chicken tenders - Chicken tenders (a.k.a. chicken fingers or chicken tenderloins) are a flap of meat attached to each breast.
+• Chicken tenders - Also known as "fingers" or "tenderloins", these are flaps of meat attached to each breast.
 As the name implies, they're super tender but don't contain much fat, which can make them a bit bland and dry.
-Marinating and frying them at a high temperature gives the chicken plenty of flavor, allowing you to crisp up the outside without overcooking the center.
-You can also cut chicken breasts or chicken thighs into 1-inch thick strips.
+Marinating and frying them at a high temperature gives the breast plenty of flavor, allowing you to crisp up the outside without overcooking the center.
+You can also cut skinless chicken breasts or skinless chicken thigh into 1-inch thick chicken strips.

 • Sake - Sake is an alcoholic beverage frequently used in Japanese cuisine because it contains a high concentration of amino acids.
-The alcohol burns off when you cook the food leaving behind the taste of umami that's imparted by the amino acids.
+The alcohol burns off when you cook the food, leaving behind the taste of umami imparted by the amino acids.

-• Soy sauce - This is the primary seasoning for the chicken tenders and infuses the chicken with salt and umami.
+• Soy sauce - This is the primary seasoning for the tenders, infusing the pieces with salt and umami.
 I recommend using Japanese soy sauce such as Kikkoman for this.

-• Ginger - Ginger not only adds a zingy flavor but also contains proteolytic enzymes that make the chicken even more tender.
+• Ginger - Ginger adds a zingy flavor and contains proteolytic enzymes that make the meat even more tender.
 Other options for seasoning include black pepper, paprika, onion powder, or garlic powder.

-• Flour & egg - Coating the chicken in a layer of flour and egg creates a sticky surface that makes the panko stick to the surface of the chicken.
+• Flour & egg - Coating the chicken cutlets in a combination of flour and egg creates a sticky surface that makes the panko breadcrumbs stick to them.

 • Panko - Panko means "bread crumbs" in Japanese, and it's a unique style of breadcrumb that uses only the white part of the bread torn into small shards.
-Because each crumb is larger and airier, it creates a lighter and more crispy crust than one made with Western breadcrumbs.
+Because each crumb is larger and airier than regular breadcrumbs, it creates a lighter and more crispy texture than a crust made with traditional breadcrumbs.
+You can purchase them already made, but you can also make them yourself using these instructions.

 Serve Panko Chicken With